Champii/go-dht/README.md

 ## Limits

 - The lib provides a `StoreAt()` API that must be used wisely.
 In fact, by allowing to store any content at a given key instead of hashing it breaks the automatic repartition of the data accross the network, as one can choose to store some files closed to each other or repetedly target a portion of the network.
-To be used in coordination with `OnStore` callback, which can decide if the content is to be stored.
+To be used in coordination with `OnStore` callback, which can decide if the content is to be stored in order to reach a consensus.
 - No NAT traversal, each node must be directly reachable.
 A Proxy mode is in dev
 - Not tested with huge network and a lot of arrival/departure of nodes.
 Need tests for that